cburggie/CBD2/README.md

 * all ladder only recipes work in single player
 * removed many of the item crafting recipes
-* normal item socketing recipes never adds only one socket (except to items with a max of one socket)
+* improved some old recipes
-* added several recipes (listed below)
+* added several recipes
+* changes listed below

 ### Misc.txt